 There are three important steps for setting up your payment system.

 - Obtain a business bank account.
 If you are a single-person business owner, it might seem easier to use your personal bank account and keep track of business income and expenses by listing the business payments and withdrawals separately.
 This is not a good idea.
 You can get into trouble when your personal bank account doubles as a business account for these reasons:

 - Mingling the accounts makes it hard to figure out your taxes.

 - It makes it more challenging to determine if you are making a profit.

 - It is hard to set aside money for business expensed and expansion because it is so tempting to spend your company money on personal needs and bills.

 - Request a Tax ID number.
 Taxes are a universal part of the business experience.
-To get started, you need to request a tax ID number from the IRS by completing IRS Form SS-4, which you can get online without charge.
-With this in hand, get a state tax ID number.
-You can find the right website by visiting the Tax, Accounting, and Payroll Sites Directory and clicking on State and Local Tax.
+The business entity you decide to establish will determine how you file your taxes.
+After you’ve registered your business with the Secretary of State, if you have employees, you need to request an EIN number from the IRS by completing IRS Form SS-4.
+With this in hand, you’re able to get a state tax ID number.
+To find more information, visit your local Secretary of State website.